ccwukong/snitch/README.md

 ## Main features

 - Running health check concurrently (using coroutine)
-- Running Idempotency check by mixing synchronous requests and coroutines, this will be slightly slower than features run by coroutines merely(e.g. health check)
+- Running Idempotency check by mixing multithreading(for synchronous requests) and coroutines by using the same event loop.
+This will boost the overall performance for I/O concurrency
 - More to come

 [CHANGELOG](CHANGELOG.md)